jaegertracing/jaeger-client-csharp/README.md

 JAEGER_SERVICE_NAME | yes | The service name
-JAEGER_AGENT_HOST | no | The hostname for communicating with agent via UDP JAEGER_AGENT_PORT | no | The port for communicating with agent via UDP JAEGER_ENDPOINT | no | The traces endpoint, in case the client should connect directly to the Collector, like http://jaeger-collector:14268/api/traces
+JAEGER_AGENT_HOST | no | The hostname for communicating with agent via UDP JAEGER_AGENT_PORT | no | The port for communicating with agent via UDP JAEGER_GRPC_HOST  | no | The hostname for communicating with collector via GRPC JAEGER_GRPC_PORT  | no | The port for communicating with collector via GRPC JAEGER_ENDPOINT | no | The traces endpoint, in case the client should connect directly to the Collector, like http://jaeger-collector:14268/api/traces
 JAEGER_AUTH_TOKEN | no | Authentication Token to send as "Bearer" to the endpoint JAEGER_USER | no | Username to send as part of "Basic" authentication to the endpoint